-Keywords exceedance probability; gain-probability; probabilistic measure; p-value; z-test
+Keywords: Hypothesis testing, probabilistic measure, p-value, z-test.

-Introduction
+1. Introduction

-The long-lasting debate about the validity of null hypothesis significance testing (NHST) (or simply hypothesis testing) and its produced p-values continues (e.g. Heckelei 2023, Aurbacher et al. 2024).
-On one hand, many scientists have suggested retiring or abandoning statistical significance and p values (e.g. Amrhein et al. 2019, McShane et al. 2018, Halsey 2019, Wasserstein and Lazar 2016, Wasserstein et al. 2019) and replacing significance testing with estimation statistics (e.g. Claridge-Chang and Assam 2016, Berner and Amrhein 2022, Huang 2023a).
+The long-lasting debate about the validity of null hypothesis significance testing (NHST) (or simply hypothesis testing) and its produced p-values continues (e.g., Heckelei 2023, Aurbacher et al. 2024).
+On one hand, many scientists have suggested retiring or abandoning statistical significance and p values (e.g., Amrhein et al. 2019, McShane et al. 2018, Halsey 2019, Wasserstein and Lazar 2016, Wasserstein et al. 2019) and replacing significance testing with estimation statistics (e.g., Claridge-Chang and Assam 2016, Berner and Amrhein 2022, Huang 2023a).
 Basic and Applied Social Psychology has officially banned the NHST procedures since 2015 (Trafimow and Marks 2015).
-Fourteen physiotherapy journals that are the members of the International Society of Physiotherapy Journal Editors (ISPJE) have advised researchers to expect manuscripts to use estimation methods instead of NHSTs (Elkins et al. 2022).
-Moreover, many authors have called for statistics reform (e.g. Wagenmakers et al. 2011, Haig 2016, Colling and Szűcs 2021).
-The 'New Statistics' (Cumming (2014, Cumming and Calin-Jageman 2024) is seen as a form of statistics reform.
-Very recently, Trafimow et al. (2024) proposed using a new two-step process comprising the APP (a prior procedure) and gain-probability analyses and diagrams to replace the traditional two-step process comprising the power analysis and NHST.
-On the other hand, some authors defend NHST and p values (e.g. Verhulst 2016, Benjamini et al. 2021, Hand 2022, Lohse 2022, Chén et al. 2023).
+Fourteen physiotherapy journals that are members of the International Society of Physiotherapy Journal Editors (ISPJE) advise researchers to expect manuscripts to use estimation methods instead of NHSTs (Elkins et al. 2011, Haig 2016, Colling and Szűcs 2021).
+The 'New Statistics' (Cumming (2014, Cumming and Calin-Jageman 2024) is considered a form of statistics reform.
+On the other hand, some authors defend NHST and p values (e.g., Benjamini et al. 2021, Hand 2022, Lohse 2022, Chén et al. 2023).

 Chén et al. (2023) recently published a review paper that provides a systematic examination of the p value from its roles and merits to its misuses and misinterpretations.
-Chén et al. (2023) argue that the p value and hypothesis testing form a useful probabilistic decision-making system, but the interpretation of the p value must be contextual, taking into account scientific questions, experimental design, and statistical principles.
+Chén et al. (2023) argue that the p value and hypothesis testing form a useful probabilistic decision-making system that facilitates causal inference, feature selection, and predictive modeling, but the interpretation of the p value must be contextual, taking into account scientific questions, experimental design, and statistical principles.
 Moreover, Chén et al. (2023) believe that the p value will continue to play an important role in hypothesis-testing-based scientific enquiries, whether in its current form or modified formulations.

-Correct interpretation of the p value is crucial for the debate about the validity of the p value-based hypothesis testing.
+Correct interpretation of the p value is crucial for the debate about the validity of the p valuebased hypothesis testing.
 We agree with Chén et al.'s view that "the interpretation of the p value must be contextual, considering the scientific question, experimental design, and statistical principles."
-However, we argue that their paper does not reveal the actual meaning of the p value.
-Although Chén et al. (2023) correctly mentioned common misconceptions about the p value, including that "the p value measures the probability that the research hypothesis is true" and that "the p value measures the probability that observed data are due to chance," they review the p value to be a value "with which one assigns probabilistic belief about the property [of the population] and decides whether to reject the hypothesis the hypothesis."
-We argue that their view of the p value is merely another form of misconceptions and does not capture the actual meaning of the p value in practical applications.
+However, we argue that their paper does not reveal the meaning of the p value.
+Although Chén et al. (2023) correctly mentioned common misconceptions about the p value, including that "the p value measures the probability that the research hypothesis is true" and that "the p value measures the probability that observed data are due to chance," they regard the p value as the probabilistic belief about the hypothesis.
+We argue that their view (or interpretation) of the p value is merely another form of the misconception they mentioned and does not capture the actual meaning of the p value in practical applications.

 Chén et al. (2023) used NHST to develop their discussion about the p value.
 However, they did not specify which NHST procedure produced the p value in their discussion.
 We argue that the interpretation of a p value must be tied to a specific NHST procedure that produced it.
-In other words, the actual meaning of the p value cannot be revealed without examining the specific problem we want to address.
+In other words, the meaning of the p value cannot be revealed without examining the specific problem we want to address.

 In this commentary, we focus on the p value produced by the two-sample z-test and explore its meaning.
-In the following sections, we first discuss the definition of the p value given by Chén et al. (2023), and then discuss the meaning of the p value produced by the two-sample z-test and why the p value is not an appropriate probabilistic measure and what are alternatives.
-Finally, we give conclusion and recommendation.
+In the following sections, section 2 discusses the definition of the p value given by Chén et al. (2023).
+Section 3 discusses the meaning of the p value produced by the two-sample z-test.
+Section 4 presents a conclusion.

-On the definition of the p value
+2. On the definition of the p value